ropensci/slopes/README.md

 # Performance

-For this benchmark we will download the following small (\< 100 kB) `.tif` file:
+For this benchmark we will download the following small (&lt; 100 kB) `.tif` file:

 ``` r